Jap-Leen/Reddit-Flair-Detector/README.md

   4. Create a `virtualenv` by executing the following command: `virtualenv venv`.
   5. Activate the `venv` virtual environment by executing the follwing command: `source venv/bin/activate`.
   6. Enter the cloned repository directory and execute `pip install -r requirements.txt`.
-  7. Run 'python app.py' from Terminal.
+  7. Run `python app.py` from Terminal.

 ## Approach
 ### Data Scraping
-The python library PRAW has been used to scrape data from the subreddit r/india.
-300 posts belonging to each flais were collected and analysed.
+The python library PRAW has been used to scrape data from the subreddit [r/india](https://www.reddit.com/r/india/).
+300 posts belonging to each of thee flairs were collected and analysed.

 ### Data pre - preprocessing
 The following procedures have been executed on the title, body and comments to clean the data: